Foot & Ankle Pain Diagnostics in Sugar Land

 Houston Area Podiatry Services

-X-rays of the hand, wrist, arm, foot, ankle, knee, or leg help determine whether a bone has been fractured or injured or damaged by conditions such as an infection, arthritis, or other disease.
+X-rays of the hand, wrist, arm, foot, ankle, knee, or leg help determine whether a bone has been fractured or injured or damaged by conditions such as an infection, arthritis, or other diseases.

 Other reasons for conventional X-rays on your feet include:

-- Evaluate changes in the bones caused by such things as an infection, arthritis, or other bone disease.
+- Evaluate changes in the bones caused by such things as an infection, arthritis, or other bone diseases.

 - Help evaluate whether a child`s bones are growing normally.

 - Locate foreign objects (such as pieces of glass or metal) in a wound.

 - To determine whether bones are properly set after treating a fracture and placing a cast on an arm or leg.